milkyware/milkyware.github.io/_drafts/sharing-azure-pipeline-templates.md

       endpoint: MilkyWare
 ```

 The **ref** property allows specifying a specific version/commit of the remote repository to reference.
-When the top-level pipeline is run, it will look like below.
+When the top-level pipeline is run, it will look like the below.
 Notice that **2 sources are shown** due to 2 versions of the same repo now being referenced.

 ![image3](/images/sharing-azure-pipeline-templates/image3.png)

 This allows the **pipeline template repository** to be used like a **package management service** where multiple pipelines can reference the same template, but different versions.
-This means that if any breaking changes are made to a template, it's existing consumers are protected.
+This means that if any breaking changes are made to a template, its existing consumers are protected.

 ## Summary